hchulkim/replication-template/README.md

 $ bash <FILE_NAME>
 ```

 2. **mamba installation**: Use conda command to install mamba which is a reimplementation of the conda package manager in C++.
+From now on, we will always use mamba command instead of conda command except for "conda activate."

 ```console
 $ conda install -n base -c conda-forge mamba